Gabarsolon/TravelTracker/README.md

 Components:
 backend:
 It represents the backend side of the application.
 It launches by default on http://localhost:8080/ .
-It was created using IntelliJ IDEA Ultimate (2022.2.2).
+The api documenation can be accesed at http://localhost:8080/swagger-ui/index.html#/ It was created using IntelliJ IDEA Ultimate (2022.2.2).
 It is written in Java + Spring Boot, and has the following properties:
 Spring Boot: 3.1.5
 JDK: Oracle OpenJDK 19.0.2